NorthPort Batang Pier

+Background

 Harbour Centre Batang Pier

 The origins of the NorthPort Batang Pier can be traced to the 2004 Philippine Basketball League (PBL) franchise, the Harbour Centre Port Masters owned by Mikee Romero.
 In 2007, they changed its team name to Harbour Centre Batang Pier until 2009.
 The franchise have successfully won 7 straight PBL championships under coach Glenn Capacio from the 2005–06 up to the 2008–09 season, which they carry the team name Oracle Residences Titans on the season's last conference.
 They also earned the first place in 2007 SEABA Champions Cup.

 Sale of the Powerade franchise

 On July 30, 2012, Coca-Cola Bottlers Philippines, Inc. announced that their PBA team, the Powerade Tigers, was sold to Sultan 900, Inc. which is owned and represented by its chairman and CEO Michael Romero.
-The Board of Governors unanimously approved the purchase on a special board meeting on August 17.
+The board of governors unanimously approved the purchase on a special board meeting on August 17.